ecoseller/ecoseller/docs/index.md

 title: Introduction
 ---

-Unlock the future of e-commerce success with **ecoseller** – headless e-commerce solution that empowers your brand. **ecoseller** redefines the game, separating the captivating front-end from the dynamic back-end, setting the stage for unparalleled flexibility and growth.
+Unlock the future of e-commerce success with **ecoseller** – headless e-commerce solution that empowers your brand. **ecoseller** redefines the game, separating the captivating frontend from the dynamic backend, setting the stage for unparalleled flexibility and growth.

 ![Overview](../../images/ecoseller.io.svg)

 Designed to cater to businesses of every scale, from the most daring sole proprietor to the middle size, **ecoseller** is your partner in success.
 Our platform's agility adapts to your ambitions, ensuring your digital presence resonates with impact.

+![Overview](../../images/dashboard/overview.png)
 Powered by the technological prowess of Django and Next.JS, our dashboard is a symphony of innovation, delivering real-time insights and intuitive control.
-Feast your eyes on the future with our dashboard screenshots, a glimpse into the seamless control that fuels your journey to the top.
+Feast your eyes on the future with our dashboard, a glimpse into the seamless control that fuels your journey to the top.

-![Overview](../../images/dashboard/overview.png)

 ![Overview](../../images/dashboard/catalog_product_edit_media_reorder.gif)